 But delve a little deeper into Lecce (literally, below ground level) and you’ll find Roman remains and even older geological treasures that surface right before your eyes.

-On a day trip organised by Palazzo Ducale Venturi, a luxury hotel thirty minutes’ drive from Lecce, I got to peel back the layers one by one, until the moment when I realised that, just like the sfogliatella, it is in fact, the whole of Lecce with all its layers that makes the whole – that is its attraction.
+On a day trip organised by Palazzo Ducale Venturi, a luxury hotel thirty a minute drive from Lecce, I got to peel back the layers one by one, until the moment when I realised that, just like the sfogliatella, it is in fact, the whole of Lecce with all its layers that makes the whole – that is its attraction.
 But not before we’ve had coffee.

 I met my guide, Angela Venturi, at Porta Napoli, one of Lecce’s three main city gates.